Brand Identity

 If you’re anything like me, you might be tempted to start a new Pinterest board and fill it with everything and everything that you love, ending up with hundreds of unorganised pins that make you feel good, but aren’t actually useful.
 Definitely fun, but not so fruitful unfortunately!
 Less is more when it comes to a moodboard and it will only be as strong as the weakest piece.
 Moodboards that I’ve created have included between 5–15 images and that’s it.
 Any more than that and you’ll be confused, overwhelmed, and your direction will lack focus.
 Keep it simple and you’ll have a strong moodboard with a clear visual direction.

-What can a moodboard include?
+What a moodboard can include

-Okay, so to the practical stuff – what can you actually include in your moodboard?
 Here are some ideas to get you started (PS.
 I’ve linked to a Pinterest board for each of these so that you can find some material for your moodboard in the process!):

 You don’t need to include each of these, it’s just a list to get you started.
 Don’t feel like you have to be literal either – you don’t need to have a book or a magazine to include editorial design, or be an artist to include sculptures or paintings.
 Whatever inspires you and helps to convey the overall vibe of your brand is good to go!

-What should a moodboard cover?
+What a moodboard should cover

 • Logos